 When your Protagonist, your main character, sets out to achieve their story goal, they have to bump into obstacles.
 If it’s too easy and they could just go and get the thing they want without a struggle, there’s no story there.
 It’s not interesting.

 If you use Murphy’s Law, your character will be faced with none stop challenges on their journey.
 The struggle will be constant.
 The conflict will be active the entire time.
-You’ll be writing your character having to overcome challenge after challenge, and that provides a none stop stream of entertainment for your audience.
+You’ll be writing your character having to overcome challenge after challenge.
+That provides a none stop stream of entertainment for your audience.

 Test Their Resolve